-Powered by the most current U.S. Department of Education 2014 data, we provide in depth college costs by school.
-Additionally regional, state and online college affordability guides, price rankings and cost calculators will help with your search.
+Powered by public domain data from the U.S. Department of Education, CollegeCalc provides in-depth college cost estimations by school.
+Additionally regional, state and online college affordability guides, price rankings and cost calculators can help with your search.

 Where can I find an affordable college?
 What will college cost when I or my child is old enough to attend?
 How much should I be saving for a university education now?
 What will my student loan payments be and can I afford them?
 These are questions asked every day by parents and prospective college students but require complex financial calculations to answer.
 We help cut through the confusion by offering accurate, easy to use college cost calculators.